OpenNTI/nti.docs.platform.enduser/guide/part2.rst

 After creating your unit, add a lesson to the unit.

 #.
 If you are in View Mode, click on the Start Editing button in the
-   bottom right-hand corner to switch to Edit Mode . |EditMode.png|
+   bottom right-hand corner to switch to Edit Mode.
 #.
 Select the unit you want to add a lesson to by clicking on the unit
-   title in the course outline. |AddLesson.png|
+   title in the course outline.
 #.
 Click on “+Add Lesson” at the bottom of the unit in the outline.
 #.
-Type in a title for the lesson.
+Type in a title for the lesson. |AddLesson.png|
 #.
 Hit the “return” key to create the lesson.

 Editing a Lesson